Minsdata/frp-docker/README.md

     image: minsdatadocker/frpc:latest
     container_name: frpc
     restart: unless-stopped
+    environment:
+    - SERVER_ADDR=172.17.0.1
+    - SERVER_PORT=7000
+    - TOKEN=YOURTOKEN
     volumes:
       - ~/frpc.ini:/app/frpc/frpc.ini
 ```
 **2.Edit configuration file (frpc.ini),**
+**You may need to use environment variables for the first startup, and then you can delete the environment variables in the frpc.ini file and configure them yourself**
 **Please refer to [README](https://github.com/fatedier/frp#readme)**
 - **Example**
 ```